 Reading is one of the greatest gifts you can give your child.
 Your child, at an early age, always has the ability to understand the best and inherent traits.
 You can inspire values and discipline by reading stories to your child or her.
 As a bonus, your child will learn better vocabulary and writing skills.
 This article will help your child choose the best short stories with the best discipline.
-Here are 10 sweet and short Moral stories for kids.
+How to tell children’s moral stories, creative tales, etc… here are so many interesting stories for kids click here.

 1. A Sick Day for Amos McGee – Philip C. Stead

-Amos McKee is a zookeeper who is responsible and fully takes care of the zoo’s animals.
+Amos McKee is a zookeeper who is responsible and fully takes care of feeding food for animals.
 So, one day when Amos is sick, all the animals take care of his health.

 Moral stories for children: Mercy helps you to be happy, and people come to your rescue to return your kindness when you need it.